 - Don’t plant extra lettuce and onions here and there in the raised beds unless they’ll get enough sun.
 I had so many I thought I’d plant them wherever I could find room.
 However, with the shade provided by the very large zucchini, Brussels sprouts, cauliflower and broccoli leaves, the onions and some of the lettuce just didn’t get the sun they needed.
 After harvesting some of them just rotted out.

-- For my peppers, I used 4 big pots and kept them covered with a white plant and seed cloth.
+- For my peppers, I used four big pots and kept them covered with a white plant and seed cloth.
 This method has actually worked just fine even though it’s a little bit of work to cover and uncover for watering and feeding.
 I’ve already harvested several peppers that were delicious, with many more on the way.
 I believe the cloth did help keep the bugs away and the heat in which contributed to a great crop.

 - Plant more carrots!
 When I thinned the carrots I ate the smaller ones.
 They were very tasty.
 So with the extra space in the beds without the lettuce and radishes I’ll have plenty of room.